-The Colorado Department of Public Health and Environment (CDPHE) will waive initial licensure fees for existing SLS Waiver Personal Care providers that do not currently have a Class A or a Class B license (Specialty 664 Personal Care) that submit a complete application for a Class A or Class B license on or before Sept.
-30, 2024.
-The first step of the application for a license is to submit a Letter of Intent to CDPHE by Aug.
-15, 2024.
+Previously, the Colorado Department of Public Health and Environment (CDPHE) waived initial licensure fees for existing SLS Waiver Personal Care providers that did not have a Class A or Class B license (Specialty 664 Personal Care) that applied for a license prior to September 30, 2024.
+There are additional funds remaining from this project that CDPHE and HCPF are allocating to incentivize more Program Approved Service Agencies (PASAs) to provide Personal Care under CFC.
+Thus, CDPHE will waive initial licensure fees on a first-come, first-served basis for PASAs (regardless of which services they currently provide) that do not currently have a Class A or a Class B license that submit a complete application for a Class A or Class B license on or before June 16, 2025.

+The first step of the application for a license is to submit a Letter of Intent to CDPHE by April 15, 2025.
 CDPHE will contact applicants after they complete the Letter of Intent with instructions for the initial licensure process.
-The Letter of Intent in no way requires providers to apply for a license or guarantee approval.
+The Letter of Intent does not require providers to apply for a license or guarantee approval.
 Submission of the Letter of Intent is just the first step for those agencies interested in applying for licensure.
-Providers choosing to apply for a Class A or Class B license after Sept.
-30, 2024, will be responsible for paying the initial licensure fees.
-Applications after this date may also delay a provider's ability to provide Personal Care services under CFC.
-After CFC goes live in 2025, members will transition onto CFC at their Continued Stay Review (CSR) assessment.
+Providers choosing to apply for a Class A or Class B license after funding for this project is depleted, or after June 16, 2025, will be responsible for paying the initial licensure fees.

+The application and provider enrollment process takes approximately 8 months to complete.
+Due to the length of time the enrollment process takes, applications submitted as part of this grant project at this time will not be approved prior to CFC implementation.
+However, receiving a license will allow the agency to provide Personal Care under CFC once approved.
+After CFC goes live in July 2025, members will transition onto CFC at their Continued Stay Review (CSR).
 As soon as the member transitions onto CFC, the member will no longer be able to receive Personal Care services through their waiver.
 Therefore, their provider will not be able to bill for Personal Care under the SLS Personal Care 664 specialty.